dkarell/dkarell.github.io/_pages/ai_for_social_science_methods.md

 I have compiled an initial reading list and, with Hridhay Suresh (Yale University), created progamming-based activities for students.
 These are all works-in-progress.
 If you are interested in sharing ideas and/or comments about these materials, please feel free to send me an email.

-Much of the matrials build on a special issue of *Sociological Methods & Research* that I co-guest-edited with Thomas Davidson (Rutgers University).
+Much of the course's content builds on a special issue of *Sociological Methods & Research* that I co-guest-edited with Thomas Davidson (Rutgers University).
 The special issue can be found [here](https://journals.sagepub.com/toc/smra/54/3).

 ### Activities